STI: Turbocharge NLP Inference at the Edge via Elastic Pipelining: Elastic model sharding

 \paragraph{Second, quantization per shard} The system compresses each of the $N \times M$ shards into $K$ bitwidths versions (e.g. $K=2\dots 6$). \sys{} is the first to bring quantization to \textit{shard} granularity, whereas prior work only explores layer granularity~\cite{mixed-quantization-energy,hawq,haq}.
 Doing so reduces IO/compute skewness and facilitates elastic IO, allowing \sys{} to prioritize IO resources at a much finer granularity, e.g. by allocating higher bitwidths to more important shards, and catering to IO/compute capability of diverse devices.

 To compress, \sys{} uses Gaussian outlier-aware quantization~\cite{gobo}.
-The key idea is to represent the vast majority of weights (e.g. 99.9\%) which follow a Gaussin distribution using $2^k$ floating point numbers called \textit{centroids}, hence compressing the original weights into $k$-bit indexes pointing to centroids.
+The key idea is to represent the vast majority of weights (e.g. 99.9\%) which follow a Gaussin distribution using $2^k$ floating point numbers (i.e. \textit{centroids}); doing so compresses the original 32-bit weights into $k$-bit indexes pointing to centroids, thus reducing the parameter size by $\frac{32}{k}$.
 For the very few \textit{outliers} (e.g. 0.1\%) which do not follow the Gaussian distribution, it preserves their weights as-is.
 The process is shown in Figure~\ref{fig:design:shards}~(\circled{2}).
+We will further describe the implementation details in \sect{impl}.

+We choose it for two main reasons.
+1) It provides good compatibility between shards of different bitwidths, allowing \sys{} to tune their \bt{} individually per their importance and to assemble a \textit{mixed-bitwidth} submodel.
+This is due to its lossy compression nature -- shards still preserve the original distribution of layer weights, albeit in different fidelities.
+Hence they can work with each other seamlessly.
+2) It does not need to fine-tune a model or require additional hardware support.
+The quantization analyzes the weight distribution of the pretrained model and is not specific to network structures; it hence does not require fine-tuning, as opposed to fixed-point quantization~\cite{q8bert,bibert}.
+The resultant \textit{mixed-\bt{}} submodel also differs from a traditional \textit{mixed-precision} network~\cite{haq,hawq,mixed-quantization-energy}, which requires DSP extensions for executing integer operations efficiently; the extensions are often exclusive to microcontrollers on ARM devices, e.g. Cortex-M4~\cite{m4-dsp}.